- Everybody lies, including children—in fact, children learn to lie as they grow, observe, and learn over time.

 What can be done when your child starts engaging in this undesirable and problematic behavior?
 Generally speaking, it is imperative that parents and caregivers asses what emotion is driving the behavior.
 Consider the following:

 - Is your child fearful of consequences?

 - Are they curious about how you might react?

 - What purpose is their lie serving?

-Blair Hamel is a licensed psychologist with Thriveworks Counseling and Coaching in Charlotte who specializes in treating children, adolescents, individuals and couples dealing with depressive disorders, anxiety disorders, behavioral disorders, attention-deficit hyperactivity disorder, parent-child relationship issues, and relationship struggles.
+*Blair Hamel is a Licensed Psychologist at Thriveworks Charlotte who specializes in treating children, adolescents, individuals, and couples dealing with depression, anxiety, ADHD, parent-child relationship issues, and relationship struggles.

 Explore the latest mental wellness tips and discussions, delivered straight to your inbox.